Market Structure in Trading

 - Mark up(if no supply found in testing action )

-We will discuss in depth later sections.
+We will discuss this in depth in later sections.
 There are many other patterns that signify accumulation.
 Some of them are

 - rounding bottoms,